In the fashion world, every new product or style begins with an idea.

 Apparel designers take care of clothing and costumes worn by individuals around the world.

 They often specialize in one type of design, such as casual, evening or active wear.

 Common duties include tracking current fashion trends and predicting future ones, sketching new designs, selecting patterns and fabrics to use in garments and overseeing production.

 They may then show items to creative directors, clients or retailers, depending on if the garments are to be custom designed or mass produced.

-The apparel category takes care of different audiences on the basis of which, they are further classified as – Haute couture, prêt-a-porter and mass market.
+The apparel category takes care of different audiences based on which they are further classified as – Haute couture, prêt-à-porter, and mass market.

-Apparel designed for the affluent are the responsibility of the haute couture fashion designer.
+Apparel designed for the affluent is the responsibility of the haute couture fashion designer.

 This is the creation of exclusive custom-fitted clothing.

 Every customer is given special attention according to their style, measurements, body stance, personality, taste and preferences.